paulfroggatt/thoughtspot.github.io/_admin/backup-restore/choose-strategy.md

 ## Backups

 A backup is a procedure that stores a snapshot outside of a ThoughtSpot cluster.
 Backups are stored in a directory on a local or network file system.
 You can store all of the data associated with a snapshot or a portion of that data or only metadata.
 There is no default configuration enabled for backing up a cluster.
 You can configure on yourself or you can take backups manually.
-Backing up periodically protect your company from losing data and/or user work.
+Backing up periodically protects your company from losing data and/or user work.

 You can use a backup to restore a cluster to a prior state, a differently configured appliance, or move the backup from an appliance to a virtual cluster or vice versa.